 A complete guide to Maltese dogs

-Coat: Maltese dogs are famous for their shimmering, silky white coats.
+Coat: These dogs are famous for their shimmering, silky white coats.
 Some owners prefer to keep the coat short; others let it grow long.
 Either way, American Kennel Club and Maltese breeder standards dictate that only a white or ivory coat is acceptable.

 Ears and Eyes: The eyes of a Maltese puppy should be round and very dark in color.
 This breed's feathered, low-set ears ought to hang down close to the head.